NamamiShanker/namamishanker.github.io/content/posts/f2py_meson_backend.md

 series : ["GSoC'22"]
 ---

-# Week 8-9: Meson backend for F2PY
+# Week 8-9: Meson build system for F2PY

 ## F2PY and its current status